metosin/spec-tools/README.md

 ### Type Records

 Spec is implemented using reified protocols.
 This makes extending current specs non-trivial.
 Spec-tools introduces Type Records that satisfy the Spec protocols (`clojure.spec.Spec` & `clojure.spec.Specize`) and implement the `clojure.lang.IFn`, so they can act as normal 1-arity functions.
-Type Records contain a type-hint keyword, a spec predicate and optionally an extra info map for documentation purposes.
+Type Records contain a type-hint, a spec predicate and optionally an extra info map for documentation purposes.

 ```clj
 (require '[clojure.spec :as s])